iQuHACK/2024_Quandela/README.md

 In this challenge, you will focus on the scenario where the generator and discriminator are both [quantum variational circuits](https://arxiv.org/abs/2012.09265), and the data consists of quantum states.

-Objectives:
+### Objectives:
 Your aim is to train a generator to produce the following state: $\frac{1}{2}(\ket{01} + \ket{12} +\ket{23} + \ket{30})$ from an input state which is the maximally entangled quqart $\frac{1}{2}(\ket{00} + \ket{11} +\ket{22} + \ket{33})$ using a QGAN photonic architecture.
 See again [this paper](https://arxiv.org/abs/2310.00585).

 1. Start by reproducing the circuit from Figure 1.d of the Wang et al. paper using Perceval.
 2. Figure S1 contains the full circuit including the generation of the initial entangled states.
-You will notice that the authors generate these states using spontaneous four-wave mixing photon-pair sources.
-Can you do the same in a way that corresponds to Quandela's hardware?
+You will notice that the authors generate the initial state using spontaneous four-wave mixing photon-pair sources which is not corresponding to Quandela's hardware?
 If not, what alternatives can you come up with?
 Here are some hints of possible approaches (all valid) you could follow:
  - have a look at [this paper](https://arxiv.org/abs/2302.07357),
  - use StateVector,
  - modify the scenario to work with (multipartite) qubit states and see if you obtain different results.